How Long Do Insoles Last & When to Replace Them

 With normal use, you can expect your Pinnacle every day insoles to last about 6 months, but this varies depending on factors such as intensity of use, hours on your feet, and foot structure.

-For serious athletes, you may need new Pulse Running Insoles every 3-4 months depending on your activity level.
-The general rule is the same as your running shoes, about every 350-450 miles your Pulse Running Insoles should be changed.
+For serious athletes, PowerStep Pulse Running Insoles last between 3 and 4 months depending on your activity level.
+The general rule is the same as your running shoes.
+About every 350-450 miles your PULSE running insoles should be changed.

-For those individuals that work on their feet or generally stand on hard surfaces more than 6 hours a day, you would need to replace your Arch Support Insoles For Work about every 4-5 months.
+For those individuals who work on their feet or stand on hard surfaces for more than 6 hours a day, you should replace your work shoe insoles every 4-5 months.

-Inserts for shoes are an excellent way to get the support you need without a custom orthotic constructed by your podiatrist.
-But even the best shoe insoles don’t last forever.
+Inserts for shoes are an excellent way to get the support you need without the price tag of a custom orthotic.
+PowerStep insoles were designed by a podiatrist to give you ready made support and comfort that’s both affordable and high quality.
+Still, even the best shoe insoles don’t last forever.

-Here are some signs to keep an eye out for so you’ll know when it’s the right time to replace your shoe inserts:
+Here are some signs that it’s the right time to replace your shoe inserts:

-If the general appearance of the inserts is significantly different from when you bought them, that could be a sign that it’s time for a new pair.
-This could include wearing off the logo on the heel or leaving a visible mark from your foot on the insole.
+Can shoe insoles wear out?
+The answer: If the general appearance of the inserts is significantly different from when you bought them, you might need a new pair.
+This may include a worn logo or a visible mark from your foot on the insole.
 Just like an old rusty car, while the surface may be the only part we can see that looks aged, there's usually more going on beneath the surface.
 Visible wear on your insole's surface is a sign that the foam padding and structures inside are beginning to lose integrity.

-When you notice tearing or cracking on any part of the insole, you put yourself at risk for blisters on your feet, and your insole will no longer be providing support and cushioning in the proper locations.
-It's easy to look at an old ripped up insole with a severely damaged arch support and figure it's time for a new set, but the insole that has a smaller amount of damage will probably cause more problems because—understandably—it's very tempting to tell ourselves they're still good and keep on wearing them.
-Small tears and cracks cause blisters, and damage to the insole as a whole is a detriment to it's function.
-This becomes all too true when we finally get a new set of insoles and immediately feel the difference!
+Tearing and cracking on any part of the insole may put you are risk for blisters.
+Plus, your insoles will no longer provide proper support and cushioning in the right locations.
+It's easy to look at an old ripped up insole with damaged arch support and figure it's time for a new set, but an insole with a smaller amount of damage will likely cause more problems because—understandably—it's just as easy to tell ourselves they're still good to keep wearing.

 Shoe insoles aren’t necessarily something we pay close attention to daily, and wear and tear occurs very gradually.
-You may not notice a difference day to day, so it’s important to take note of when you purchased your insoles, and you might even want to set a day on the calendar for every couple of months to do a thorough inspection.
+You may not notice a difference day to day, so it’s important to take note of when you purchased your insoles.
+Set a date on your phone’s calendar about four to six months from your first purchase to check your insoles for wear and tear.